Rama Chandra Kadam

-Rama Chandra Kadam (born 22 November 1964) is an Indian politician from Odisha and a member of Odisha Legislative Assembly from Pottangi constituency.
-He is a member of the Indian National Congress.
+Rama Chandra Kadam (born 22 November 1964) is an Indian tribal leader, social worker and politician from Odisha and a member of Odisha Legislative Assembly from Pottangi constituency.
+He is a member of the Indian National Congress and a three time elected MLA, making him one of the senior most members in the current MLA cohort of the Odisha Pradesh Congress in the Legislative Assembly.